aws-samples/aws-modernization-with-sysdig/content/1-install/3-cloudReviewAccounts.md

 If this is your first install, you'll find a unique entry (instead of multiples, like in the image above).
 Check that the displayed *Account ID* matches your AWS's *Account ID*.

-Insert here image with the top right corner.